codewinch/popstart/README.md

 * Automatic function binding is optimized for larger apps
 * optimized for SPA's, but also works well with page-oriented applications

+Popstart's power is in its function (promise) chaining and the ability to define a flow for what should happen during an event from start to finish, with automatic and customizable error handling as well.

 ## How it Works